TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.microcodeguestos/guestosenablement_rca-microcode_requested_but_need_to_verify.md

 <properties
-pageTitle="Microcode requested, but verify if the BTI registry keys are set" description="Microcode requested, but verify if the BTI registry keys are set" infoBubbleText="Microcode requested, but verify if the BTI registry keys are set" service="microsoft.compute" resource="virtualmachines" authors="scottAzure"
+pageTitle="Microcode requested, but verify if the BTI registry keys are set  - Virtual Machines" description="Microcode requested, but verify if the BTI registry keys are set  - Virtual Machines" infoBubbleText="Microcode requested, but verify if the BTI registry keys are set  - Virtual Machines" service="microsoft.compute" resource="virtualmachines" authors="scottAzure"